jjmpsp/jjmpsp.github.io/_collections/_tutorials/how-to-create-docker-containers-for-windows.md

 ---
-title: How to create Docker containers for Windows
+title: How to create Docker containers for Windows using Microsoft's windowsservercore Docker image
 ---

-This tutorial describes how to develop Docker containers for Windows.
+This tutorial describes how to develop Docker containers for Windows using Microsoft's windowsservercore Docker image.

 <!--more-->